rossyndicate/yojoa-rs-secchi/README.md

 The Landsat record was last acquired in March of 2023 by B. Steele using the code in the subdirectory 'landsat_c2'.

+Note, this project is still under development.
+Data specific to this analysis are housed in CSU OneDrive folders and may not be 100% reproducible at this time.
+The data will be made available at or before the time of publication.
+If you require access to data prior to it being made public, please contact @matthewross07.

 ### Suggested citations for datasets/code used in this workflow:

 -   Yang, Xiao.
 (2020).
 Deepest point calculation for any given polygon using Google Earth Engine JavaScript API (Version v2).
 Zenodo. <https://doi.org/10.5281/zenodo.6341960>